Downtown Indianapolis: 19th century

 Downtown Indianapolis dates to the city's founding as the state of Indiana's new capital in 1820 near the east bank of the White River.
 The state legislature appointed Alexander Ralston and Elias Pym Fordham to survey and design a town plan for Indianapolis, which was platted in 1821.
 Ralston's original plan for Indianapolis called for a town of 1 sqmi bounded by North, East, South, and West streets (although they were not named at that time), with Governor's Circle, a large circular commons, at the center of town.

 Ralston's grid pattern with wide roads and public squares extended outward from the four blocks adjacent to the Circle, and also included four diagonal streets, later renamed as avenues.
 Public squares were reserved for government and community use, but not all of these squares were used for this intended purpose.
 Ralston altered the grid pattern in the southeast quadrant to accommodate the flow of Pogue's Run, but a plat created in 1831 changed his original design and established a standard grid there as well.

 Ralston's basic street plan is still evident in present-day Downtown Indianapolis.
 Streets in the original plat were named after states that were part of the United States when Indianapolis was initially planned, with the addition of Michigan, which was a U.S. territory at that time.
 Tennessee and Mississippi Streets were renamed Capitol and Senate Avenues in 1895 after several state government buildings were built west of the Circle near the Indiana Statehouse.
 There are a few other exceptions to the early street names.
-The National Road, which eventually bisected Indiana, passes through Indianapolis along Washington Street, a 120 ft east-west street (more recently converted into a one-way westbound street west of New Jersey Street) located one block south of the Circle.
+The National Road, which eventually bisected Indiana, passed through Indianapolis along Washington Street, a 120 ft east–west street, more recently converted into a one-way westbound street west of New Jersey Street, located one block south of the Circle.
 The city's address numbering system begins at the intersection of Washington and Meridian streets.
 Meridian and Market Streets intersect the Circle.
 Few street improvements were made in the 1820s and 1830s; sidewalks did not appear until 1839 or 1840.

-In the last half of the nineteenth century, when the city's population soared from 8,091 in 1850 to 169,164 in 1900, urban development expanded in all directions as Indianapolis experienced a building boom and transitioned from an agricultural community to an industrial center.
+In the last half of the 19th century, when the city's population soared from 8,091 in 1850 to 169,164 in 1900, urban development expanded in all directions as Indianapolis experienced a building boom and transitioned from an agricultural community to an industrial center.
 Some of the city's most iconic structures were built during this period, including several that have survived to the present day in Downtown: the Soldiers' and Sailors' Monument (1888, dedicated 1902), the Indiana Statehouse (1888), Union Station (1888), and the Das Deutsche Haus (1898), among others.